We reached out to Luis Rodriguez, the Community Strategist for Ultimaker,

-As Luis states, “With the proliferation of the hardware and software in schools and libraries, equal access to professional 3D printing as a career is made more real everyday”.
-Companies like Ultimaker also make 3D printing more accessible through their products, free education platforms and fully open-source philosophy.
+As Luis states, “With the proliferation of the hardware and software in schools and libraries, equal access to professional 3D printing as a career is made more real every day”.
+Companies like Ultimaker also make 3D printing more accessible through their products, free education platforms, and fully open-source philosophy.

 “With the introduction of the Ultimaker 3, we made professional 3D printing accessible.
-The advanced capability to print complex geometries using industrial-grade materials right from the desktop, affords users the freedom of design never before accessible in the professional environment.
+The advanced capability to print complex geometries using industrial-grade materials right from the desktop affords users the freedom of design never before accessible in the professional environment.
 Fully integrated hardware, software and materials configuration, as well as full settings alignment, ensures both efficient workflow and precision print results.
 With Ultimaker 3, professional and reliable 3D printing is now available for multiple users across the organization and across many disciplines.

 Our users gain complete design freedom by using reliable dual extrusion with materials like water-soluble support.
 This means you don’t have to worry if a design is able to be printed and you don’t have work with messy chemicals to dissolve support material.
 With swappable print cores, you get high uptime and fast changeovers.
 Using our hardware, software, and materials means you have a cohesive 3D printing ecosystem that guarantees a level of experience that is unprecedented.

 Connectivity is key with the Ultimaker 3.
 From using widely available USB thumb drives to print jobs to sending jobs via Wifi from Cura, our free software that prepares your model for 3D printing.
-Cura now can read what material is loaded on the printer and adjust its settings to help you get a great start to your project.
+Cura now can read what material is loaded on the printer and adjust its settings to help you get a great start on your project.

 One thing to remember is that Ultimaker is open-source through and through.
 While we guarantee a certain level of experience with our ecosystem, users are free to use their own filament and modify the hardware and software to their needs.